Cloud Engine Overview

 Cloud Engine is a platform that lets you host backends for your applications.
-If you have web apps or backend programs built with Node.js, Python, Java, PHP, .NET, or Go, you can deploy them to Cloud Engine and it will automatically build runnable versions from the source code and run them in independent containers.
+If you have web apps or backend programs built with Node.js, Python, Java, PHP, .NET, Go, or C++, you can deploy them to Cloud Engine and it will automatically build runnable versions from the source code and run them in independent containers.
 Cloud Engine provides capabilities including log viewing, monitoring, load balancing, zero downtime deployment, and autoscaling that you can use out of the box.
 Additional features provided by Cloud Engine include scheduled tasks, domain and certificate management, and hosted database management systems including Redis, MySQL, MongoDB, and Elasticsearch.

 Ready to deploy your first app?
 Check out this guide to learn how to get your app running on Cloud Engine in seconds.
 From there you can explore the different runtime environments supported by Cloud Engine.

 |Runtime environment||Supported versions||Supported package managers||Documentation||Demo projects|

 |Frontend||Node.js >= 0.12||NPM / Yarn||Frontend Runtime Environment||Frontend Runtime Environment § Getting Started|